 “The (design) process began by looking for different ways to reconstruct membranes, conceived like Japanese armor: a series of metal buckles cleverly united by tapes with a powerful emotional value,” explains Urquiola.
 “The word ‘tatou’ has an emotional sound to it, which I think is consistent with the emotional function of this object.”

-Each piece in the Tatou collection features a rounded steel armadillo-like structure over a polycarbonate diffuser, which creates a lacy pattern of light.
+Each piece in the Tatou collection for FLOS features a rounded steel armadillo-like structure over a polycarbonate diffuser, which creates a lacy pattern of light.

 Sense a pattern?